-

 This analysis applies to a wide range of products, solid or semi-solid:

-• Plant products: hydroalcoholic extracts, infusions, plant powders
+• Plant-based products: hydroalcoholic extracts, infusions, plant powders

-• Food products: purees, flours, sauces, vegetable milks
+• Food products: purees, flours, sauces, plant-based milks

-• Biological samples or samples from industrial processing
+• Biological samples or samples resulting from industrial processing

-• Determine the water content of a product (quality, conservation)
+• Determining the water content of a product (quality, preservation)

-• Standardize the results of other analyses (expressed on dry matter)
+• Standardize the results of other analyses (expressed on a dry matter basis)

-• Evaluate the actual concentration of an active ingredient, nutrient or pollutant
+• Assessing the actual concentration of an active ingredient, nutrient, or pollutant

-• Monitor the efficiency of a drying, dehydration or formulation process
+• Monitor the effectiveness of a drying, dehydration, or formulation process

-• Carry out comparative tests between different batches or suppliers
+• Conduct comparative tests between different batches or suppliers

 Areas of application